CATS-Lab/Filed-Experiment-Data-AV_Lane_Change_Experiment/README.md

 11. DGPS reference station id	blank	No station id
 12. Checksum								*75				Used by program to check for transmission errors

+Data Visualization
+This section visualized the trajectory of vehicles in experiments.
+First, for data processing, the GPS data (GPGGA Global Positioning System Fix Data) is transferred to the Universal Transverse Mercator (UTM); the time formed in ‘hhmmss’ is transferred to the seconds.
+The four vehicles had processed several round trips on a straight road.
+The trajectory of four vehicles in the whole data is shown in the following figure.

+Vehicle trajectory of AV lane change experiment

+Among the several round trips, some of the trips achieved success in lane-changing behavior.
+The following figure shows change of X-position in UTM coordinate along the time of one successful AV lane-change process (from 10:01:50.4 to 10:03:10.4).

+Vehicle trajectory of one successful AV lane-change process

 ## Please cite the following papers when using this dataset
 Li, Q., Li, X., Huang, Z., Halkias, J., McHale, G., & James, R. (2021).
 Simulation of mixed traffic with cooperative lane changes.
 Computer‐Aided Civil and Infrastructure Engineering.